henkoberholzer/IntentArchitect/Documentation/articles/getting_started/intro.md

 ### Encapsulated technology stacks

 Technology stacks or frameworks along with their supporting patterns are introduced to your application's architecture through Modules.
 A side effect of this is that the technology is now loosely coupled into to your application through the module and Intent Architect.
-The technology stack in encapsulated in the Module and can be managed through the Module, removing the Module removes the technology.
+The technology stack is encapsulated in the Module and can be managed through the Module, removing the Module removes the technology.
 The dependency between the various generated code artifacts and the module is maintained by Intent Architect.
 Traditionally the technology would be hard coded throughout your application with no easy way to remove it, short of manually tracking down every piece of code and removing it.

 > "Technologies or Frameworks can be encapsulated through Modules, making them easier to change, upgrade or swap out."